 The problem is, they don’t always know where to start.

 Disciplined Research Has Revealed Key Fall Risk Factors

-As a result of what we learned in our two years of studying hospital patient falls, the project team at Brigham & Women’s Hospital in Boston, MA developed and tested “Fall TIPS,” a fall prevention tool kit that consists of a formal risk assessment and tailored plan of care for each patient.
+As a result of what we learned studying hospital patient falls for over a decade, our project team at Brigham & Women’s Hospital in Boston, MA developed and tested “Fall TIPS,” a fall prevention tool kit that consists of a formal risk assessment and tailored plan of care for each patient.

 We implemented the individualized assessment and care plan consistently with every patient on participating units, using both EHR-based tools and paper tools, to meet the needs of diverse hospital environments.